350Seattle-Transportation-Team/gtfs-realtime/README.md

-## Description of scripts/notebooks
+# Description of scripts/notebooks

 All Andrew's S3 data is available at `s3://realtime-buses/datasets/`.
-To copy both datasets to your computer, use `aws s3 cp s3://realtime-buses/datasets/* .`
+To copy both datasets to your computer, use `aws s3 cp s3://realtime-buses/datasets/* . --recursive`

 Additionally, notebooks 2 and 3 reference GTFS feeds that should be downloaded from https://transitfeeds.com/p/king-county-metro/73 and unzipped to `data/source/gtfs_YYYYMMDD` folders.